sr3dna/androme/README.md

     });
 </script>
 ```
 Library files are in the /dist folder.
+A minimum of *three* files are required to run androme.

+1. androme.lib
+2. androme.core
+3. framework (e.g. android)

-There is a babel minified for production (ES5) and non-babel version for development (ES6).
+There are babel minified versions for production (ES5) and non-babel versions for development (ES6).
 The primary function "parseDocument" can be called on multiple elements and multiple times per session.
 The application will continuously and progressively build into a single entity with combined shared resources.

 NOTE: Calling "save" or "write" methods before the images have completely loaded can sometimes cause them to be excluded from the generated layout.
-In these cases you should use the "parseDocument" chain method "then" to set a callback for your commands.
+In these cases you should use the "parseDocument" promise method "then" to set a callback for your commands.
 ```javascript
 <script>
     document.addEventListener('DOMContentLoaded', function() {